 If you travel to a country that sanctions Israel and they do happen to check your passport, you may be turned away and will have wasted money on flights.

 Any Problems Entering Israel With Arab Stamps?

 I have travelled to a lot of Middle Eastern/Arabic countries (Jordan, Egypt, Morocco, Turkey) and I got questioned quite a bit at Tel Aviv Ben Gurion Airport.
 On the other hand, I have spoken to travellers who have been to countries that are Israel’s sworn enemies (Iran, Iraq, etc) and though some got questioned, others didn’t.

 Ultimately, the thing to remember is that the border control guys are just doing their jobs in the interest of everyone’s safety.
-Don’t panic if they ask you a few more questions than the usual.
-They are just following procedure.
+Don’t panic if they ask you a few more questions than usual.
+They are just following the procedure.

 What’s a Globetrotter to do?

 You could also consider getting two passports (if that is an option in your country).
 This could be especially useful if you are a frequent traveller.
-After all, the issue here works both ways – there are countries that you can’t visit with an Israel stamp, sure, but equally Israeli immigration may question your previous travels in countries where the relations are not so amicable with Israel.
+After all, the issue here works both ways – there are countries that you can’t visit with an Israel stamp, sure, but equally, Israeli immigration may question your previous travels in countries where the relations are not so amicable with Israel.

 As an example, when I crossed the border from Jordan to Israel, a girl behind me in the queue had been to Iraq to do aid work so the guards were questioning her extensively and took her to a room to check her laptop, phone, etc. So be mindful of that.